gjtorikian/isBinaryFile/README.md

 Ta da.

-However, if you've already `stat()`-ed a file, you can pass in both the file's raw data and the stat's `size` info to save time:
+However, if you've already read and `stat()`-ed a file (for some other reason), you can pass in both the file's raw data and the stat's `size` info to save time:

 ```javascript
 fs.readFile(process.argv[2], function(err, data) {